How To Make the Most of San Antonio Restaurant Week – 10 Tips!

 When is restaurant week?

-Restaurant Week typically occurs every year during the last two weeks of January and the last two weeks of August.
+Restaurant Week typically occurs every year during the last two weeks of January and in the middle of August.
 For information on the next restaurant week including dates, click here.

 What’s on the menu?